urbit/urbit.org-reloaded/content/grants/bounties/bitcoin-wallet-maintenance.md

 Our goal is to maintain this product at a high level of usability and also add significant features to it over time.
-We want usage to become ubiquitous and easy within Urbit, while integrating without outside wallets/signing devices and internal applications.
+We want usage to become ubiquitous and easy within Urbit, while integrating with outside wallets/signing devices and internal applications.

 If you have strong development skills and are looking to make an impact with